 I made my peace with having to show these over-sized monstrosities to my foes, she thought bitterly.
 There was a large part of her that still hated her breasts, hated how big they were, how heavy and how much they got in the way.
 Hated how they looked, hated how sensitive they were.
 And above all hated how people, especially men, looked at them.

-And now that she was about to face her first real criminals the thought of the way they were going to look at her breasts filled her with… What?
-She thought, trying to understand her feelings.
+And now that she was about to face her first real criminals the thought of the way they were going to look at her breasts filled her with… What? she thought, trying to understand her feelings.
 Fear?
 Disgust?
 Shame?
 Embarrassment?
 All of that at once?

 I can’t let it stop me, she thought a moment later.
 Everything has led up to this moment, the moment I become a true superheroine and defeat my first foes!
 I’ve got to press pass these feelings and just get to it.
-I could stumble on the gang any moment now.
+I could stumble upon the gang any moment now.
 I have to be ready.
 No, I AM ready!

 * * *

-She had found the gang as they were breaking into some cars and hot-wiring them.
+She found the gang as they were breaking into some cars and hot-wiring them.
 Defeating the small gang had been easy, although exposing her breasts to throw her mischief bolts had caused her immense embarrassment.
-But she found that the embarrassment was easy to ignore with foes armed with potentially deadly weapons standing before you, it was only after the fight was over she really started to feel how red her cheeks were.
+But she found that the embarrassment was easy to ignore with foes armed with potentially deadly weapons standing before her, it was only after the fight was over that she really started to feel how red her cheeks were.